-\ During the period, all advances to customers and trade bills were initially classified in Stage 1 and were not considered as credit-impaired at the time of origination or purchase.
+^{} During the period, all advances to customers and trade bills were initially classified in Stage 1 and were not considered as credit-impaired at the time of origination or purchase.
 Some were subsequently transferred into Stage 2 or Stage 3 based on the result of credit assessments.

-(Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-(a) Movement in change in expected credit loss on advances to customers and trade bills (continued)
+- 23 Advances to customers and trade bills (continued) - (a) Movement in change in expected credit loss on advances to customers and trade bills (continued)

-As at December 31, 2021, the retail and wholesale portfolios represented \$883,107 and \$2,179,586 or 29% and 71% (2020: \$980,229 and \$1,968,413 or 33% and 67%), respectively, of the total expected credit loss allowances on advances to customers and trade bills as at December 31, 2021.
+As at December 31, 2022, the retail and wholesale portfolios represented \$643,322 and \$3,066,289 or 17% and 83% (2021: \$883,107 and \$2,179,586 or 29% and 71%), respectively, of the total expected credit loss allowances on advances to customers and trade bills as at December 31, 2022.
 The measurement of expected credit loss allowances for retail and wholesale portfolios is under the same modelling framework by applying different risk parameters.